berachain/docs/apps/core/content/learn/pol/participants.md

 ## Validators ✅

 Validators coordinate with one another to reach consensus on the state of the blockchain.
-In exchange for earning network rewards, validators must put assets at stake and can be penalized for misbehavior.
-Staking `$BERA` tokens is required for becoming an active validator.
+The active validator set consists of the top N validators ordered by BERA staked, with a 250K floor and 2.5M BERA cap per validator.
 Validators earn through three primary means:

 1. Gas fees and priority fees
-2. Collecting incentives provided by protocols for directing `$BGT` rewards to their [Reward Vaults](/learn/pol/rewardvaults)
+2. Collecting incentives provided by protocols for directing BGT rewards to their [Reward Vaults](/learn/pol/rewardvaults)
+3. A base block reward (parameter B) for successfully proposing a block

+## Validator Incentives 💎

+When a validator directs BGT emissions to a reward vault, they receive Incentives from the protocol that owns that vault.
+These Incentives can be in the form of the protocol's native token or any other whitelisted ERC20 token.

+Here's how Incentives work:
+1. A protocol sets an incentive rate for their reward vault (e.g., 10 protocol tokens per 1 BGT)
+2. When a validator directs BGT emissions to this vault, they receive the corresponding amount of Incentives (e.g., 10 protocol tokens)
-3. Taking a commission on the total `$BGT` earned from building a block
+3. Validators can take a commission on these Incentives before distributing the remainder to their BGT delegators

-Point 1 is straightforward, and is the same as in Ethereum PoS.
-Point 2 is where interesting PoL mechanics come into play.

-### Validator Incentives 💎

-As discussed in [$BGT](/learn/pol/tokens/bgt), emissions are distributed per block based on the `$BGT` delegation weight of the validator selected to propose the block.
-Each block's proposing validator has the right to distribute the block's `$BGT` rewards to any Reward Vault(s) they choose, and collect any associated incentives provided by protocols.
-There is an equal chance for any validator to propose a block.

-Validators' `$BGT` delegation weight initially starts at 0, such that validators do not distribute `$BGT` to Reward Vaults when proposing blocks.
-However, by demonstrating that they are seeking out the most profitable Reward Vaults to direct `$BGT` to, and by passing on a portion of these rewards to `$BGT` delegators, they can attract a greater delegation.
+4. The amount of BGT a validator can direct (and thus Incentives they can earn) depends on their delegation weight

+Protocols compete for BGT emissions by offering attractive Incentive rates in their reward vaults, creating a marketplace where validators can optimize their returns by choosing the most profitable vaults.

-### Ecosystem Alignment ⚖️
+## Ecosystem Alignment ⚖️

-Validators in PoL are more than just "validating" the network, they have the opportunity to partner with protocols to promote their liquidity on Berachain.
-Lastly, they must earn the favor of users (i.e. `$BGT` holders and farmers) in order to effectively distribute `$BGT` rewards to Reward Vaults and earn incentives.
+Successful validators in PoL optimize for:
+- Securing BGT delegation to increase their block rewards
+- Efficiently exchanging BGT block rewards for application incentives
+- Distributing value back to their BGT delegators

-## `$BGT` Holders & Farmers 🥕
+## BGT Holders & Farmers 🥕

-`$BGT` holders play a crucial role in the following:
+BGT holders play crucial roles in:

-1. Influencing ecosystem decisions through Governance
+- Voting on governance proposals
-2. Influencing where Berachain's economic incentives are directed (by delegating to validators)
+- Influencing economic incentives through delegation

-:::warning
+- Staking in reward vaults to earn more BGT

+::: warning
-**Note:** `$BGT` that is delegated to validators is not subject to slashing.
-Only validators' `$BERA` stakes can be slashed.
+BGT that is delegated to validators is not subject to slashing.
+Only validators' BERA stakes can be slashed.
 :::

-### Earning `$BGT` ⬇️
+## Earning BGT ⬇️

-As a farmer seeking to earn `$BGT`, I would look for the most profitable Reward Vaults to farm, given my risk and asset exposure profile.
-This means that I would look for the Reward Vaults that are receiving the most `$BGT` emissions from validators meeting my criteria.
-For example, if I only wanted stablecoin exposure, I may elect to earn `$BGT` by providing `$HONEY` liquidity to the Berps protocol.
+Users can earn BGT by:
+- Staking BERA as a validator
+- Staking PoL-eligible receipt tokens in reward vaults

-### Delegating `$BGT` ⬆️
+## Delegating BGT ⬆️

-Now that I have `$BGT`, different factors may influence how I choose to delegate it:

-- I may delegate `$BGT` to validators who are directing `$BGT` rewards to the Reward Vaults I am farming (to increase my earning rate).
-- I may delegate `$BGT` to validators who maximize reward vault incentive earning, and pass the maximum value back to their delegators.

-## Bera Foundation 🏛️

-The Foundation plays a role in operating default dApps (Bex, Bend, Berps) which produce fees that are distributed to `$BGT` holders (such that there is native demand for earning `$BGT`, independent of reward vault incentives).

-Liquidity in these default dApps also serve as default Reward Vaults for users to provide liquidity on and earn `$BGT`, until other protocols' Reward Vaults are plugged into PoL through governance.
+When delegating BGT, users typically consider:
+- Which reward vaults validators direct emissions to
+- Validator commission rates and incentive distribution strategies
+- Validator uptime and performance

-## Ecosystem Projects 🧸
+# Ecosystem Projects 🧸

-PoL represents a novel way for protocols to bootstrap deposits, versus the traditional approach of incentivizing liquidity through liquidity mining.
-By plugging into PoL, protocols can promote liquidity by incentivizing `$BGT` rewards (from validators) to be directed to their Reward Vaults.

-All of the chain's participants are aligned in increasing the overall value of the network, since all rewards coalesce around `$BGT`.
-If the value of `$BGT` incentives go up, projects' tokens (which are provided as incentives on Reward Vaults) may also corresponding increase in value with an increase in deposits.
+Projects can participate in PoL by:
+1. Creating a reward vault through the factory contract
+2. Submitting a governance proposal to whitelist the vault
+3. Specifying accepted staking tokens and incentive rates
+4. Managing incentive tokens and rates in their vault

-Lastly, new ecosystem projects will have to become active participants and earn the favor of `$BGT` holders and delegates, in order to have their Reward Vaults be whitelisted into the PoL system.
+The incentives marketplace allows protocols to bid for validators' emissions using whitelisted tokens, creating alignment between validators, protocols, and users.
+Projects must earn favor of BGT holders to have their Reward Vaults whitelisted into the PoL system.

+This ecosystem alignment ensures that chain participants are incentivized to increase the overall value of the network, as rewards center around BGT while maintaining chain security through BERA staking.